Therapy dogs and armed guards: Parkland students return to school

 One Snapchat selfie simply said, "We back."

-After weeks of gun reform rallies, marches to Florida's capitol and mourning the loss of the 17 people killed on Feb.
+After weeks of gun reform rallies, marches to Florida's capitol and mourning the loss of the 17 people killed at the high school on Feb.
 14, the students documented their day on the video-sharing app.
-But the more than 40 therapy dogs, video games and candy were just some of the new addition to Stoneman Douglas.
+But the video games, candy and more than 40 therapy dogs were just some of the new additions to Stoneman Douglas.

 Others included armed law enforcement and a large police presence.

-It's a culmination of action intended to make the students feel safe as they returned to classes on Wednesday for the first time since the massacre.
+It was the culmination of actions intended to make the students feel safe as they returned to classes on Wednesday for the first time since the massacre.

 Broward Superintendent Robert Runcie said on Wednesday that an armed law enforcement presence would remain at the school for the foreseeable future.